au-research/ARDC-23-things/_things/thing-16.md

 ### Research funders and data sharing

-The Australian National Health and Medical Research Council (NHMRC) funded more than \$896 million (2015) for health and medical research including 1030 new grants to universities, medical research institutions and hospitals across Australia.
+The Australian National Health and Medical Research Council (NHMRC) funded more than $896 million (2015) for health and medical research including 1030 new grants to universities, medical research institutions and hospitals across Australia.

-1\.
-Start by reading the [NHMRC Open Access Policy](https://www.nhmrc.gov.au/about-us/resources/open-access-policy) (section 3.2 and Appendix 2) and note the lifecycle diagram for data sharing.
+1. Start by reading the [NHMRC Open Access Policy](https://www.nhmrc.gov.au/about-us/resources/open-access-policy) (section 3.2 and Appendix 2) and note the lifecycle diagram for data sharing.

-2\.
-Then choose one of these major funders of research overseas and have a look at their data sharing policies:
+2. Then choose one of these major funders of research overseas and have a look at their data sharing policies:

 -   [National Science
     Foundation](http://www.nsf.gov/bfa/dias/policy/dmp.jsp) in the US,
-    and note the Data Management Plan requirement (see [Thing 15:
+    and note the Data Management Plan requirement
-    DMPs](thing-16.md))
 -   [Wellcome
     Trust](https://wellcome.ac.uk/funding/managing-grant/policy-data-management-and-sharing)
     in the UK (1 page)

-Now, imagine it is 2025… **consider** what you think Australian research funders will be requiring of researchers who are seeking project funding.
+**consider** what you think Australian research funders will be requiring of researchers who are seeking project funding in the future.
 What does this mean for those working in data support areas?